Incorporation of Skidaway Island – Just the FAQs

 Q. That’s from 2014 and 2015.
 What about today?
 Do we still need to review incorporation?

-In addition, if Skidaway Island does not become a city by 2021, we would lose out on negotiations for Local Option Sales Tax (LOST) until 2031.
-This funding is estimated at $2.3 million/year, and would be the second largest funding source for the City.
+In addition, if Skidaway Island does not become a city by 2021, we would lose out on the full negotiations for Local Option Sales Tax (LOST) until 2031 and be subject to the formula negotiated by other cities and the County.

-As well, the State Legislature has now begun a study regarding consolidating the City of Savannah with all of unincorporated Chatham County, including The Landings.
+As well, the State Legislature plans a study in 2018 regarding consolidating the City of Savannah with all of unincorporated Chatham County, including The Landings.
 The State legislature determines and governs the process through the language in any bill it might adopt.
-Therefore, The Landings and Skidaway Island could be forcibly annexed into the City of Savannah/Chatham County, regardless of how the majority of Skidaway Island residents vote.
+Therefore, The Landings and all of Skidaway Island could be forcibly annexed into the City of Savannah/Chatham County, regardless of how the majority of Skidaway Island residents vote.

 Q. What is the merger or consolidation of Chatham County and the City of Savannah about?
 Why would that affect The Landings?

 A. It is a proposal being considered to consolidate the two separate jurisdictions into one metropolitan government.
-Since The Landings is part of unincorporated Chatham County, we would be included in a new merged government even if we voted against it, if the majority of those affected voted in favor.
+Since The Landings is part of unincorporated Chatham County, The Landings would be included in a new merged government even if we voted against it, if the majority of those affected voted in favor.
 As noted above, the State legislature determines and governs the process through the language in any bill it might adopt.